christinali1017/Algorithm/README.md

 </pre>
 <br>

 **Idea**: The basic idea is same with Jump Game.
 Difference is that in this problem we need to calculate the optimal steps.
 How can We get the minimum steps?
-The idea is that we only increase steps when we found that the **current position i is greater than than the previous step max**, which means that if you want to reach further, you need to increase steps.
+The idea is that we only increase steps when we found that the **current position i is greater than the previous step max**, which means that if you want to reach further, you need to increase steps.

 **Java code**: